silverbluemx/SE_SoftLandingManager/README.md

 - earth, mars, moon etc. : optimize the script for the selected planet Can be combined, ex : mode1mars, mode2atmo, etc.

+## Ship configuration

+Use the following names for your ship blocks.
+They may be changed in the script configuration.

+*SLMref* OPTINAL BUT RECOMMANDED : Reference controller (seat, cockpit, etc.) to use for the ship orientation.
+This is optional, if the script doesnt find a controller with this name then it tries to find another suitable controller on the grid.

+*SLMradar* OPTIONAL BUT RECOMMANDED : Name of downward-facing camera used as a ground radar (to measure altitude from very long distance and also account for landing pads above or below a planet surface)

+*SLMignore* OPTIONAL : Include this tag in downward facing thruster (ie thrusters that lift the ship) that you want this script to ignore.
+For example, on an auxiliary drone.

+*SLMdisplay* OPTIONAL : Name of the main display for the script (there can be any number of them, or none at all)

+*SLMdebug* OPTIONAL : Additional debug display for the script (there can be any number of them, or none at all)

+*SLMgraph* OPTIONAL : Additional graphical display for the script (there can be any number of them, or none at all)

+*SLMlanding* OPTIONAL : Name of timer blocks that will be triggered a little before landing (ex : extend landing gear)

+*SLMliftoff* OPTIONAL : Name of timer blocks that will be triggered a little after liftoff landing (ex : retract landing gear)

+*SLMon* OPTIONAL : Name of timer blocks that will be triggered when the SLM activates (ex : by the command "mode1")

+*SLMoff* OPTIONAL : Name of timer blocks that will be triggered when the SLM disactivates (ex : by the command "off", or at landing)

+*SLMsound* OPTIONAL : Name of a sound block used to warn if expected surface gravity is higher than what the ship can handle or the ship is in panic mode (incapable of slowing down enough)

+## Script configuration

+Speed limits, thrust-to-weight ratio margins, PID controller coefficients, timer trigger altitude etc. can be changed in the *SLMConfiguration* class (see code).

+## Planet catalog

+All vanilla planets are included.
+Modded planets can be added to the *PlanetCatalog* class (see code).

 ## Technical info
+### Speed set-point
 The speed set-point is computed with 4 possible methods:

 |Altitude							|Landing Profile			|Method|